MicroEJ/docs/VEEPortingGuide/vgImage.rst

 ================

 The Vector Image Rendering Engine has the responsibility of drawing the vector images.
-The destination is the display buffer, a MicroUI BufferedImage or a MicroVG BufferedVectorImage.
+The destination is the display buffer, a MicroUI :ref:`BufferedImage<section_buffered_image>` or a MicroVG BufferedVectorImage.

 Three transformations can be applied when drawing a vector image: